Anyang, Gyeonggi: History

-The name Anyang originates from Anyang mall which was established by Wang Geon, the First Emperor of the Goryeo dynasty.
+The name Anyang originates from Anyang mall which was established by Wang Geon, the first king of Goryeo.
 In the fourth year of Hyōgong, king of Silla (900), Wang Geon, a general of Gung Ye, was passing through Samsung Mountain to quell the rebellion in the Gumju (Siheung) and Gwaju (Gwacheon) areas.
 During their travels, the troops met an old Buddhist priest named Neungjung, and while listening to the priest, Wang Geon had the idea of building a temple at the location.
 Anyang itself is a Buddhist term signifying a heavenly land where unimaginable joy and freedom overflow.

 As with most towns and cities in South Korea, Anyang has experienced tremendous urban growth during the past few decades.
 Anyang was severely battered by warfare during the Korean War.
 Ten years after it ended, the area's population was still largely rural and its landscape agricultural.
 It was well known for its grape growing.
 Anyang was given city status in 1973 and has grown to become the 15th most populated city in the country.
 It is also becoming a commuter city for many workers in Seoul because of its close proximity.